andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 - Hiding a partially built feature by hooking up a [Keystone Interface](https://martinfowler.com/bliki/KeystoneInterface.html) last is often an effective technique.
 - If there's no way to easily hide the partial feature, we can use [Feature flags](Feature-flags.md) (or feature toggles).
 As well as hiding a partially built feature, such flags also allow the feature to be selectively revealed to a subset of users - often handy for a slow roll-out of a new feature.

 Those who use Continuous Integration need [Self Testing Code](https://martinfowler.com/bliki/SelfTestingCode.html), so that there's confidence that having partially built features in mainline doesn't increase the chance of bugs.
-With this approach, developers write tests for the partially built features as they are writing that feature code and commit both feature code and tests into mainline together (perhaps using [Test Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html)).
+With this approach, developers write tests for the partially built features as they are writing that feature code and commit both feature code and tests into mainline together (perhaps using [Test-Driven Development](Test-Driven-Development.md)).

 In terms of a local repo, <mark>most people who use Continuous Integration don't bother with a separate local branch to work on</mark>.
 It's usually straightforward to commit to the local master and perform mainline integration when done.
 However it's perfectly fine to open a feature branch and do the work there, if developers prefer it, integrating back into the local master and mainline at frequent intervals. <mark>The difference between feature branching and continuous integration isn't whether or not there's a feature branch, but when developers integrate with mainline.</mark>